romaingrude/Twilio_project/README.md

 ## Overview

 The Twilio Takeaway Project is a food ordering application developed in Python, designed to provide an intuitive interface for customers to place orders.
 This project is part of the learning process for Object-Oriented Programming (OOP) principles and API integration.
 It leverages the Twilio API to send SMS notifications to customers, summarising their order and providing the total amount due.

 ## Project Description

 This repository contains the complete implementation of the Twilio Takeaway application.
 Key components include:

-- **Interface**: A user-friendly interface that displays available food items along with their prices.
-The interface allows users to modify and add food items as needed.
+- **Interface**: A user-friendly graphical interface that displays available food items along with their prices.
+This interface was an additional feature that I implemented to go beyond the basic requirements, as the project was originally intended to be used via CLI or within an IDE.
+It allows users to modify and add food items as needed.
 - **Order Processing**: The application processes customer orders and calculates the total amount due.
 - **SMS Notifications**: Utilises the Twilio API to send an SMS to the customer’s phone number, including an order recap and the total amount due.
 - **Logfile Method**: The `SMS` class includes a `logfile` method that creates a text file in the project's directory to log SMS activities.